crossplane/crossplane/design/design-doc-composition.md

 a set of custom resources and the controllers that should reconcile them.
 Stack controllers may be implemented as bespoke code (for example using [kubebuilder]) or as a [Template Stack].
-A Template Stack invokes a [Kustomization] or a [Helm] chart in order to reconcile a custom resource.
+A Template Stack invokes a [Kustomization] or a [Helm] chart in order to reconcile a custom resource, using the [templating-controller].

 ```yaml
 ---